Looking for a unique way to wrap presents?

 Similar style tea towel: Greetings from Lake Wine

 Stand your bottle up in the centre of the tea towel and pull up the sides to gather around the neck of the bottle.
 Fasten with a ribbon or twine.

 Click the video above to watch my Furoshiki demo.

 Traditional Furoshiki wrapping cloths are large pieces of fairly thin fabric which allows you to wrap almost anything, however, using tea towels you are limited to more smaller sized gifts.
 But with some ribbon, wool or any accessories you like you can come up with lots of unique and interesting combinations.
 I hope this inspires you to give it a go yourself!

-To recreate this look you can shop our Tea Towel Collection here.
+To recreate this look you can shop our full Tea Towel Collection here.